Architect behind Googleplex now says it's 'dangerous' to work at such a posh office

 The office is not dead, Wilkinson argues

-When COVID hit, some 2.5 million square feet of office space Wilkinson's firm was working on was cancelled or delayed.
+When COVID-19 hit, some 2.5 million square feet of office space Wilkinson's firm was working on was canceled or delayed.
 But he becomes defiant when asked whether the pandemic has killed the office.

 "It's ridiculous to say the office is dead," said Wilkinson, "The office is the fermenting ground for people growing into successful adults.
 How would that ever be dead?"